Main Subjects of Exploration

 Reasoning, the Learning Process and Dialogue

-At the beginning of this page, I asked the question ‘Why is one meter the length that it is?’.
-The answer is based on the attempt to have a universal measurement system, based on universal things… like the size of the world (with one meter being based upon the decision to describe the distance from pole to equator as 10,000km); or like the weight of water (1cm cube of water weights 1 gram, and is 1ml).
+Earlier on this page, I asked the question ‘Why is one meter the length that it is?’.
+The answer is based on the attempt to have a universal measurement system, based on a universal thing… like the size of the world.
+The length of one meter is based upon the decision to describe the distance from pole to equator as 10,000km); and from this we also have notions of weight and volume: 1cm cube of water weighs 1 gram, and is 1ml.

 These endeavours were breakthroughs in measurement, and contributed to technological progress.
 Thing is, as knowledge develops, it seems we discover as much about new stuff as we do about things we missed or got wrong.
 For example, as nice an idea as it may be to have the earth as a universal measurement, it’s actually quite hard to measure, not least because it’s not perfectly round, but flattened at the poles.
 So the meter is now based upon a distance travelled by light in a vacuum - a constant speed, apparently.
 Mind you, the meaning of the word “atom” is indivisible, and then they split the atom…

 So how about this one.
 Let’s say the rope is tied around the equator, which is been nicely smoothed out for us, such that the rope is 40,000km long.
-If you were to cut the rope, and add an extra meter in length, and then stretch it out again all the way around, so that any slack is evenly distributed… how far off the ground would this 40,000.001km rope be when pulled out tightly?
+If you were to cut the rope, and add an extra meter in length, and then stretch it out again all the way around, so that any slack is evenly distributed into a big circle… how far off the ground would this 40,000.001km new rope be when pulled out tightly?

 Are we talking nanometers, micrometers, millimeters, centimeters, meters?
-Would you see a gap?
+Would you see a visible gap between the Earth and this new rope, 40,000,001m long?

-16cm off the ground.
-Now, when I first heard this, I didn’t believe it.
-But that’s why I like it - because it’s a great example of the case for doubt.
+…about 16cm off the ground.
+When I first heard this, I didn’t believe it.
+But it’s hard to argue with the fact that if you increase the circumference of a circle by 1 meter, the radius extends by 1 meter / 2π.
+And that’s why I like it - because it’s a great example of the case for flexibility in judgement.

 And, a hobby of mine if you like, is participating in what those of us involved call Dialogues - group inquiries where the limitations of language, perspective and learning processes are taken into account, to offer potential for exploration further into the unknown.